DavidAkaFunky/HighlyDepSys2023/HDSLedger/stuff/Narwhal_Tusk.md

 Problem:
-Unbounded memory to store all messages (for acks) Prevent DOS from byzantine nodes
+Unbounded memory to store all messages (for acks) Prevent DoS from byzantine nodes
 Avoid perfect point-to-point channels

 Solution: